Man playing an Ibanez hollow-body electric guitar

 So, while you don’t need to break the bank to get started, you also don’t want to struggle unnecessarily because of a crappy instrument.
 Do your homework!

 This balance in choosing a beginner-friendly option can massively impact your learning curve and enjoyment.
-Curious about choosing the best pickups?
-Check out this humbucker vs single coil review.
+Curious about learning about the best type of pickups for your style of playing?
+Check out the humbucker vs single coil review.

 Guitar straps

-If you’re searching for guitars in whatever price range that fits your budget, take a look at these deals on guitars for beginners.
+If you’re searching for guitars in whatever price range that fits your budget, take a look at these deals at Sam Ash (the musical instrument megastore).

 Check out this full Gibson vs Epiphone Les Paul comparison review.